top of page

 Procedure

-1. Before you can start Court proceedings, you must attend mediation.
+1. Before you can start Court proceedings, you should usually attend mediation.

 The mediator will assist in facilitating negotiations and help parties reach a fair agreement.
 The mediator will assess whether your case is suitable for mediation.